Planning your gay Asia holiday and want to squeeze in a few days of culture and sightseeing? Then consider a trip to Luang Prabang in Laos.

 The city is renowned for its unique combination of beautiful temples and historical French colonial architecture.
 Luang Prabang was designated a UNESCO World Heritage Site in 1995.
 This has, thankfully, restrained the pace of development.

 Cycle around town - Most hotels have bicycles that guests can borrow.
-This is the best way to explore the city.
+This is the best way to explore the town.

 National Museum - The surprisingly good National Museum is located in what was the Royal Palace of the King of Luang Prabang.
 Built in a style inspired by both French and temple architecture and home to the 14th century Buddha image ‘Pha Bang’ – from which Luang Prabang derives its name.

-Watch the sunset from Phou Si Stupa. - Also known as Wat That Chomsi, this golden stupa is located at the top of Phou Si, a small hill in the center of Luang Prabang that is forested with frangipani and hibiscus.
+Watch the sunset from Phou Si Stupa - Also known as Wat That Chomsi, this golden stupa is located at the top of Phou Si, a small hill in the centre of Luang Prabang that is forested with frangipani and hibiscus.
 Excellent views across the town and a beautiful place to watch the sunset over the distant mountains.

 Night Market – A relaxed experience compared with those found in larger Asian cities.
 The main Sisavangvong Road is closed at 5pm each night and rows of stalls are erectly selling local textiles and Lao handicrafts.